Optimizing ProSelects speed

 Another way to speed up ProSelect's launch time is to turn off the "pre-loading" of thumbnail images on startup.

-You can do this in the Preferences -> General Settings -> General -> General Defaults -> On Startup, pre-load: You can select to turn off preloading of Overlay images, Room Images to None, Some or All.
+You can do this in the Preferences -> General Settings -> General -> General Defaults -> On Startup, pre-load: You can set preloading of Overlay images, Room Images to None, Some or All.
 Selecting "Some" is recommended.

 Remember, if you don't load all images on startup, then ProSelect will launch faster but will slow down as soon as you change to a page that requires access to these images. eg Working with Rooms needs to get the room view image thumbnails.

 Obviously, importing images at smaller sizes will make operations in ProSelect faster - so it is just a tradeoff between speed and image size.
 If you have a very fast computer this is less of a problem so you can import your images at a larger size and not notice any difference.
 If you have a slower computer then you need to find a balance between speed and image size (and how far you might want to zoom into for closer inspection).

-If you are not sure what to use, selecting 2400x1600 is a good compromise if you are using a projector with 1080HD screen size or a big screen TV.
+If you are not sure what to use, selecting 2400x1600 is a good compromise if you are using a projector with a 1080HD screen size or a big-screen TV.